Logical Fallacy Game: learn to spot bad arguments.

-Practice identifying logical fallacies like ad hominem, straw man, false dilemma, and 30+ more in realistic arguments from news headlines, social media posts, and everyday debates.
+Practice identifying logical fallacies like ad hominem, straw man, false dilemma and 30+ more in realistic arguments from news headlines, social posts and everyday debates.
 No signup required.

 Each round presents a realistic argument.
-You identify the logical fallacy from multiple choices, building fast pattern recognition skills.
+You identify the logical fallacy from multiple choices, building fast pattern recognition.

-Practice with examples modeled on real news headlines, viral social media posts, political speeches, and everyday workplace debates.
+Examples modelled on real news headlines, viral social posts, political speeches and everyday workplace debates.

-Every answer includes a clear explanation of the fallacy pattern, so you understand not just the label but why the reasoning is flawed.
+Every answer explains the fallacy pattern, so you understand not just the label but why the reasoning breaks.

 Game modes